mrkaleArduinoLib/gbj_appwifi/README.md

 ## Connection process
 The connection process is composed of 2 levels aiming to be robust.
 It gives the chance either the microcontroller itself or the WiFi <abbr title="Access Point">AP</abbr> to recover from failure and when to connect automatically.
 The connection process is controlled by [internal parameters](#internals).

 1. **Set of connection attemps**.
-It is a number of subsequent failed connection attemps.
-The library tries to connect to <abbr title="Access Point">AP</abbr>.
-If it fails, it starts waiting in blocking mode for next attempt.
-If predefined number of connection attemps fails, the library starts waiting for next connection set.
+It is a number of subsequent failed connection attemps, where the microcontroller tries to connect to <abbr title="Access Point">AP</abbr>.
+If an attempt fails, it starts waiting in blocking mode for next attempt.
+If predefined number of connection attemps fails, the library starts waiting for next connection set, i.e., start new connection cycle.
 The connection set with waiting periods among connection attempts allow the microcontroller to consolidate its internals to establish connection.
 If a connection attemp is successful, the library breaks entire connection process and goes to connection checking mode.

 2. **Cycle of connection sets**.
-It is a number of subsequent failed _sets of connection attemps_.
-After failed connection set the library restarts the microcontroller and starts new connection cycle.
+It is a new set of connection attemps after waiting for a predefined [internal Period of waiting for next connection set](#internals).
+This time interal allows to consolidate the wifi connection, e.g., restart wifi router.
+It is up to an application and/or an external watchdog timer to restart the microcontroller after some failed connection cycles.

 <a id="dependency"></a>